 - Non-obvious numbers and symbols (note: using "$" for "s" or "0" for "o" is fairly common and likely not enough of a security measure)

 Use the Dropbox password strength estimator to test your password in our security checkup tool.

-Two-step verification (also known as 2FA or two-factor authentication) adds an extra layer of security to your account.
+Dropbox uses multi-factor authentication to add an extra layer of security to your account.
 With this feature turned on, you’ll need a six-digit security code as well as your username and password to sign into your account.
 You’d also need this code to link a new computer, phone, or tablet.
 You can have the codes sent to your phone in text messages or generated by a mobile app like Google Authenticator or Duo Mobile.